andrew/ultimate-awesome/README.md

 - [Awesome-Memory-for-Agents](https://github.com/TsinghuaC3I/Awesome-Memory-for-Agents) - A Collection of Papers about Memory for Language Agents.
 - [awesome-xmpp](https://github.com/bluszcz/awesome-xmpp) - A curated list of delightful XMPP related resources.
 - [awesome-4d-generation](https://github.com/cwchenwang/awesome-4d-generation) - List of papers on 4D Generation.
-- [awesome-synthetic-datasets](https://github.com/davanstrien/awesome-synthetic-datasets) - Awesome synthetic (text) datasets.
 - [awesome-symfony-education](https://github.com/pehapkari/awesome-symfony-education) - Useful sources around Symfony - articles, series and books (not Bundles).
 - [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
+- [awesome-cancer-variant-resources](https://github.com/seandavi/awesome-cancer-variant-resources) - A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
 - [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
 It supports smart contracts just like Ethereum does, and also offers several additional native services.
 The network is governed by leading organizations around the world.
-- [awesome-cancer-variant-resources](https://github.com/seandavi/awesome-cancer-variant-resources) - A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
 - [awesome-differential-privacy](https://github.com/menisadi/awesome-differential-privacy) - List of differential-privacy related resources.
 - [awesome-llm-constrained-decoding](https://github.com/saibo-creator/awesome-llm-constrained-decoding) - A curated list of papers related to constrained decoding of LLM, along with their relevant code and resources.
 - [awesome-tss](https://github.com/ZenGo-X/awesome-tss) - A curated list of distributed key generation and threshold signatures implementations.